secminhr/Gift/Questions.md

 <summary>Hint</summary>
   <ol>
     <li>Reading array</li>
-      By printing out the whole array, you can see whether you can read the whole array in correctly.
+      By printing out the whole array, you can check whether you can read the whole array in correctly.
     <li>Iteration through array</li>
       We can create a variable called <code>max</code>, which contains the <i>current</i> max value. <br>
       When we iterate through the array, update <pre>max</pre> if the ith integer is bigger than <code>max</code>. <br>